pvcraven/2017_web_security/source/ddos/ddos.rst

 	this manner gives hackers the ability to interrupt many more companies than they could by directly attacking corporate servers, because several companies shared Dyn's network."
-	Spectrum, a magazine that explores the development, applications, and implications of new technologies
+	-Spectrum, a magazine that explores the development, applications, and implications of new technologies

 This attack came in three phases throughout the course of the day.
 Since it was